stevenbenner/stevenbenner.com/src/content/posts/2009-08-27-uprading-from-mediawiki-1-6-12.md

  3. Now go through your database dump from the old wiki and remove all of the CREATE TABLE statements.
 You just want the INSERT statements.
  4. Run your modified mediawiki-conversion-schema.sql (“mysql < mediawiki-conversion-schema.sql -p”).
 This will create the interim table structure.
  5. Run your modified database dump SQL file (“mysql < mydatadump.sql -p”).
 This will import all of your old data into the new, upgradeable database.
- 6. Then run the mediawiki upgrade script on that database.
+ 6. Then run the MediaWiki upgrade script on that database.

 It’s pretty straightforward, you create an interim database with the latest binary data types but only the columns from the old schema.
 This allows you to import your old data into the interim database.
 You can then use the regular MediaWiki upgrade process to finish the database structure and clean up the data.